AnirudhMukherjee/CS-7641/index2.md

 ![Genre Prediction Image1](image3.png)

-Now, we decided to project a TSNE plot of all 10 genres.
+Now, we decided to project a t-distributed stochastic neighbor embedding (t-SNE) to visualize all of the 10 genres.
 As we can see, the distinction between the 10 genres is evident.

 ![Genre Prediction Image2](image8.png)

 ### Supervised Learning Results on Popularity Prediction